Multimedia Test System

 Office Hours: 1:30-3:30 PM Mondays and Wednesdays (No appointments are necessary).

-Philosophy: Although deep learning is currently the most popular approach to AI, there are other promising alternatives such as Bayesian learning and genetic programming.
-This course puts all these approaches into a broad context of inquires into creating automatic agents without human coding.
+Philosophy: Deep learning is currently the most popular approach to AI, but there are other promising alternatives such as Bayesian learning and genetic programming.
+This course puts all these approaches into a broad context of inquires into creating automatic programs without human coding.
 Also, this course will reinforce student's Python programming skills and enhance their mathematical readiness in matrix and probability for AI.

 Course Objectives: Upon satisfactory completion of this course, a student should be able to

-1. Understand the broad context of AI in history, evolution, society, and academic inquiries.
+1. Understand the broad context of AI in history, evolution, society, business, and academic inquiries.

-3. Use the language of matrices and tensors and probabilistic logic for AI literature
+3. Use the language of matrices and tensors and probabilistic logic for understanding AI literature and predictive analytics for business operations

-4. Use Python language to code common AI algorithms in search, learning, representation, and reasoning.
+4. Use Python language to code common AI algorithms in search, optimization, constraint satisfaction as well as representing, learning, integrating business knowledge using Bayesian networks.

 Weekly Schedule:

-• Week 2: Mathematics: matrix and tensor operations.
-Numpy package for array operations
+• Week 2: Mathematics for AI: matrix and tensor operations and Numpy package for array operations.

-• Week 3: Mathematics: uncertainty, probabilities, Bayesian reasoning, sentiment analysis with Naive Bayesian.
-Python scikit-learn package for Naive Bayesian classifiers
+• Week 3: Mathematics for AI: probability distributions for business predictions and generative AI, Bayesian reasoning, sentiment analysis with Naive Bayesian.
+Python scikit-learn package for Naive Bayesian classifiers of customer reviews

-• Week 12: Knowledge under Uncertainty: Bayesian networks, conditional independence, d-separation, moral graph, Hidden Markov Fields
+• Week 10: Representing business knowledge under uncertainty using Bayesian networks: conditional independence, d-separation, moral graph, using hidden Markov fields to predict product demand.

-• Week 13: Reasoning with Bayesian networks: cliques, Markov trees, Markov blanket, local propagation architectures, soft and hard evidence
+• Week 11: Making inferences and decisions with Bayesian networks: cliques, Markov trees, Markov blanket, local propagation architectures, soft and hard evidence, product success prediction using Baye net

 • Week 15: Final Exam (Dec 19-13, 2025)

-Exams: This course will have three major exams as scheduled above.
+Exams: This course will have two major exams as scheduled above.
 Each exam includes both multiple choice and hands-on questions.

 Assignments: Homework is assigned once a week for 12 weeks; each consists of conceptual questions and hands-on projects classified into three grading categories: correctness, closeness, and completeness.
 The correctness problems will be graded by ecourse.org, and closeness questions are graded and/or commented by instructors.
 Students will earn points automatically for each completeness question if it is finished (it has to be deemed complete).
 Assignments are due at the beginning of classes meetings on Mondays (except for holidays).
 No late homework will be graded.
 Please show your work in a neat and orderly fashion.
 Write or type your work on one side and in every other line.
 Use standard size paper (8 1/2'' by 11'').
 Do not use spiral notebook paper.